 - Once the issue is resolved, clear the codes once again and take a test drive.

-Just because the Anti-Lock Brake System or Traction Control Light is on, don’t just assume that the fault has something to do with these problems.
+Just because the Anti-Lock Brake System or Traction Control Light is on doesn’t necessarily mean that the fault has something to do with these systems.
 When the engine control system fails to work normally, the Control Area Network (CAN) shuts down the operations of the TRAC and VSC as part of the fail-safe system.

 Estimated Cost of Repair

-Depending on the fix that your car needs, you can expect a variety of costs involved.
+Depending on the fix that your car needs, you can expect a variety of costs.
 Here are a few that you might be dealing with and the approximate cost.

 - New gas tank cap – $5-$25